cckssr/openbis-fork/docs/software-developer-documentation/apis/python-v3-api.md

 dataset_type.get_property_assignments()
 ```

+***⚠️ Note:*** pattern, pattern type and unique functionalities apply for dataset type property assignment as well.

 ### create an experiment type / collection type

 The second step (after creating a **property type**, see above) is to create the **experiment type**.